-All SEND children have either an Education, Health and Care Plan (EHCP), a SEN support plan prepared by the school EP, following Team around the child meetings (TAC) or, in most cases, a Pupil Passport, which is reviewed on a termly basis with the class teacher.
-All of these plan are reviewed regularly with either the Class Teacher or the SENCo.
+All SEND children have either an Education, Health and Care Plan (EHCP), a SEN support plan prepared by the school EP (following Team around the child meetings (TAC)), a SEND Pupil Passport, or in most cases, a One Page Profile, which is reviewed on a termly basis by the class teacher.
+All of these plans are reviewed regularly by either the Class Teacher or the SENDCo.

-The SENCo reports on a termly basis to both the Headteacher and designated SEND Governor on the efficient and effective use of resources for pupils identified as having SEND.
-For pupils with a Statement of Special Educational Needs or an Education, Health and Care Plan, annual reviews are carried out in accordance with the appropriate legislation and the SEND Code of Practice.
+The SENDCo reports on a termly basis to both the Headteacher and designated SEND Governor on the efficient and effective use of resources for pupils identified as having SEND.
+For pupils with a an Education, Health and Care Plan, annual reviews are carried out in accordance with the appropriate legislation and the SEND Code of Practice.
 All relevant paperwork is provided to the LA within the statutory timeframe.
+The relevant LA is responsible for any updates or amendments to the Education, Health and Care Plan.

-The School Assessment Lead and SENCo collect and analyse progress data for all pupils on the SEND record and use this, in conjunction with information gathered from other sources (SEND learning walks, professional dialogue, discussions with Class Teachers, pupils and Parents /Carers etc) to make a judgement on effectiveness.
-The SENCo attends termly whole school data meetings where progress of learners is discussed in detail.
-The whole school provision map is updated on a termly basis which clearly details additionality for SEND children in each phase.
+The School Assessment Lead and SENDCo collect and analyse progress data for all pupils on the SEND record and use this, in conjunction with information gathered from other sources (SEND learning walks, professional dialogue, discussions with Class Teachers, pupils and Parents /Carers etc) to make a judgement on effectiveness.
+The SENDCo attends termly whole school data meetings where progress of learners is discussed in detail.
+School provision maps are updated on a termly basis, which clearly detail additionality for SEND children in each phase.
 Children with SEND are expected to make the best progress that they can.

 The progress of all children who are receiving additional provision is carefully tracked.
-This information is then scrutinised by the Senior Leadership Team and SENCo to ensure that the effectiveness and efficiency of provision is maximised.
-In addition, the SENCo and Inclusion Lead have produced Case Studies which clearly document impact.
+This information is then scrutinised by the Senior Leadership Team (SLT) and SENDCo to ensure that the effectiveness and efficiency of provision is maximised.
+In addition, the SENDCo and Inclusion Lead have produced Case Studies which clearly document impact.